Dynamic Mixture of Experts Models for Online Prediction: Inference, prediction and model comparison

 \section{Inference, prediction and model comparison}

-The model described in Section \ref{sec:The model} is a state-space model, which allows us to exploit the vast literature \citep{gordon1993novel,pitt1999filtering,doucet2000sequential,doucet2006efficient,doucet2009tutorial,klaas2012toward} available on sequential Monte Carlo (SMC).
+The state space model in Section \ref{sec:The model} enables us to exploit the vast literature \citep{gordon1993novel,pitt1999filtering,doucet2000sequential,doucet2006efficient,doucet2009tutorial,klaas2012toward} available on sequential Monte Carlo (SMC).
 SMC methods are particularly appropriate for sampling from the online posterior and real-time predictive distributions.
-The presented model often has a large number of parameters, and off-the-shelf SMC algorithms with simple proposal distribution like the bootstrap filter will therefore perform poorly.
+The present model often has many parameters, and off-the-shelf SMC algorithms with simple proposal distributions like the bootstrap filter \citep{gordon1993novel} will therefore perform poorly.
 This section describes our proposed algorithm for sampling from the online posterior using a particle filter tailored specifically to the class of dynamic mixture of experts models.
 We also present the model comparison criteria used to select the number of mixture components and the discount factor.